ReAcTree: Hierarchical LLM Agent Trees with Control Flow for Long-Horizon Task Planning: Experiments

 \subsection{Computational Cost Analysis}

-To analyze the computational cost of \emph{ReAcTree}, we conducted a controlled comparison.
-We measured three representative configurations using LLaMA 3.1: \emph{ReAct+WM} (70B), \emph{ReAcTree+WM} (70B), and \emph{ReAcTree+WM} (8B).
-All methods were evaluated on the same 19 tasks that all three configurations successfully completed.
-For fairness in execution time comparison, all experiments were run on identical hardware with two H100 GPUs and one H200 GPU.
+To analyze computational cost of \emph{ReAcTree}, we compared three representative configurations using LLaMA 3.1: \emph{ReAct+WM} (70B), and \emph{ReAcTree+WM} (70B, 8B).
+All methods were evaluated on the same 19 tasks successfully completed by all configurations.
+For fairness, all experiments were run on identical hardware with two H100 GPUs and one H200 GPU.
 Our analysis considers two perspectives: (1) the trade-off between performance and efficiency, and (2) token-based resource usage as a proxy for GPU memory demand.

 First, Table \ref{tab:exec_time} compares the execution time, number of decision steps, and overall performance.
 At the same 70B model size, \emph{ReAcTree+WM} requires more decision steps and a longer runtime but achieves a significantly higher GSR (+25\%p) than \emph{ReAct+WM}.
 This runtime difference stems from a greater number of decision steps rather than a higher computational cost per decision, representing a trade-off for increased robustness and success rate.
 Notably, \emph{ReAcTree+WM} (8B) attains performance comparable to \emph{ReAct+WM} (70B) while being significantly faster, highlighting its efficiency in low-resource settings.